March 27, 2018

 Construction of the 3.4-mile Playa Drain Trail from Ascarate Park to Riverside High School continues to move on schedule.
 Below are new photos of construction looking east from Ascarate Park and between Little Flower Rd. and Sparrow Dr.

 The trail is a partnership of the Paso del Norte Health Foundation (Health Foundation), City of El Paso and El Paso Water.
 The Health Foundation is contributing $2.5 million for the design and construction of the trail from Ascarate Park to Riverside High School.
 The City of El Paso is contributing $300,000 from the Quality of Life Bond for trail…

 Wouldn’t it be great to have someone follow you through a grocery store and assist you with information and support on how to live a healthy and productive lifestyle?

 With support from the Paso del Norte Health Foundation’s Healthy Eating and Active Living (HEAL) Initiative, the Kelly Memorial Food Pantry’s Fresh Start program is doing this and more.
 The program is one of its kind in the region and supports individuals by addressing the root causes of hunger and focusing on skills of individuals that can be used throughout their lives.
 Members of the program receive training in nutrition…

-The Paso del Norte Health Foundation recently awarded eight grants for more than $655,000 under the Healthy Relationships Priority Area – IGNITE Initiative.
-The goal of the IGNITE initiative is to improve health outcomes of disconnected youth through participation in high quality out-of-school programs in the Paso del Norte region.
+The Paso del Norte Health Foundation recently awarded two grants totaling more than $2.3 million under the Healthy Eating and Active Living Priority Area – HEAL Initiative.
+The purpose of the HEAL initiative is to make healthy eating and active living the easy choice for youth and their families.

 Funded organizations are: